-For RT-04S, diarization will be limited to just the speaker segmentation "who spoke when" task.
 For the "who spoke when" task, small pauses in a speaker's speech, of less than 0.3 seconds, are not considered to be segmentation breaks.
 Material containing no pauses of 0.3 seconds or more should be bridged into a single continuous segment.
 Although somewhat arbitrary, the cutoff value of 0.3 seconds has been determined to be a good approximation of the minimum duration for a pause in speech resulting in an utterance boundary.
-Systems should consider vocal noise (laugh, cough, sneeze, breath, lipsmack) to be silence in constructing segment boundaries.
-19
+Systems should consider vocal noise (laugh, cough, sneeze, breath, lipsmack) to be silence in constructing segment boundaries.19 rt06s-meeting-eval-plan-V2.doc RT-06S Transcription Evaluation Plan, February 27, 2006 reference transcript.
+A forgivness collar of 0.25 seconds (both + and -) will not be scored around each boundary.
+This accounts for both the inconsistent annotation of segment times by humans and the philosophical argument of when speech begins for wordinitial stop consonants.